Alcohol laws of Oklahoma: Liquor sales

-Under Oklahoma law, it is a felony to provide alcoholic beverages to the "mentally deficient," the intoxicated, and persons under 21 years of age.
+Under Oklahoma law, it is a felony to provide alcoholic beverages to the "mentally deficient", the intoxicated, and persons under 21 years of age.
 Although low-point beer may not be sold where unclothed persons or persons with exposed private parts are present on the same premises, alcohol sales are available by the glass if permitted by the county.
 Conviction of this crime is a misdemeanor punishable by a fine of up to $500 for each offense.

 Off-premises

 Sunday packaged liquor (off-premises) sales are legal in 7 counties: Oklahoma, Tulsa, Cleveland, Creek, Kingfisher, Muskogee and Washington.
 Counties can approve Sunday liquor sales through a special election.
-Sales also are prohibited on Thanksgiving and Christmas Day.
+Sales are prohibited on Thanksgiving and Christmas Day.
 Wine and beer for consumption off-premises may not be sold between 2:00 a.m. and 6:00 a.m.
 Hours of sale for off-premise beer and wine may differ in some rural counties.
 Liquor stores are permitted to operate between 8:00 a.m. and Midnight Monday through Saturday and from Noon to Midnight on Sundays in counties where permitted.

 Delivery of alcoholic beverages by licensed businesses (restaurants, grocery stores and package liquor stores) is legal.

 People who have been convicted of a felony or any alcohol-related crime may not obtain a license to sell packaged alcohol.

 On-premises

 Alcohol may not be sold for consumption on-premises or allowed to be consumed in places licensed to sell alcohol between 2:00 a.m. and 7:00 a.m.
-This crime is punishable by a fine of up to $500 and up to 6 months imprisonment.
+This crime is punishable by a fine of up to $500 and up to 6 months' imprisonment.

 Licensed vendors may not advertise happy hours, serve more than two beverages at a time to a customer, give a discount to a person or group of persons, or permit the play of games that involve drinking.

 As of June 2018, all 77 counties allow liquor by the drink.
 The last 14 counties that only allowed private bottle clubs as well as beer taverns and restaurants permitted to sell only low-point beer (3.2% alcohol by weight) voted to go wet prior to new laws that went into effect on October 1 that eliminated low-point beer.
 Since off-premises sales are allowed in all 77 counties, no dry counties exist in Oklahoma, much like the neighboring state of Missouri, and unlike its neighboring states of Kansas, Arkansas, and Texas.